Optimising campaigns for mobile players

 Affiliates should confirm stable click-through rate, conversion rate, cost efficiency, and early quality signals before raising bids on newly tested mobile segments.

-Mobile-first content improves conversion support by matching short attention spans with scannable structure, clear hierarchy, and direct messaging aligned to channel intent.
+Mobile-first content improves conversion support by matching shorter attention spans with scannable structure, clear hierarchy, and direct messaging aligned to channel intent.

 Server-to-server tracking is most useful when affiliates need more resilient attribution for mobile campaigns affected by browser privacy limits, ad blockers, or app event tracking requirements.